 Overcoming Pain, Suffering, and Grief

 3. Although it is still an affliction of the mind, and therefore a state that arises from one’s ego like other emotions, grief is the most difficult to be reasoned with, and cannot be easily diminished by the probing psychological questions that we use to “reason” ourselves out of other negative feelings.
 Whether we are grieving a real death or the loss of something intangible, to let go of our grief often means to choose to simply endure it, just as we must wait for physical pain to wane, even if we undergo treatment for these afflictions.
+This is the passive dissolution of suffering.

 4. Like all other types of suffering, grief is still rooted in the ego, the ephemeral and false “sense of self” that tries to convince us that we are anything but the emptiness of living potential, a collection of energy, of continuously transitory states, which can seem destabilizing in contrast with all the things that exist in reality that we feel that we need to collect in order to survive.